Military member with drone

 Request a Call

-Startups who make it to Phase III still face an uphill battle to meet the DOD’s requirements to achieve the coveted Program of Record (POR) status.
+Startups that make it to Phase III still face an uphill battle to meet the DOD’s requirements to achieve the coveted Program of Record (POR) status.
 A POR is recorded in the Future Years Defense Program for which Congress has appropriated funding.
 This is a critical milestone for a defense tech company.
-However, few companies reach this goal: Less than 1% of Phase I awardees achieve POR status.
+However, few companies reach this goal: Fewer than 1% of Phase I awardees achieve POR status.

 The DOD jumps into action

 The DOD has launched multiple innovation-focused organizations over the last decade to foster the development and deployment of new technologies.
-This strategy aims to create greater alignment between how the DOD is used to working and how startups prefer to operate.
+This strategy aims to create greater alignment between how the DOD is accustomed to working and how startups prefer to operate.
 This multipronged approach is illustrated by a growing list of organizations and programs, including:

 • The Defense Innovation Unit (DIU), which focuses on scaling defense innovation through greater connection and collaboration with private companies